-Today's Lunchtime Exercise: Writing your own Meditations
+Today's Midday Exercise: Writing your own Meditations

 We begin our first day by thinking about two Stoic themes that are central to the first book of Marcus Aurelius' philosophical journal, The Meditations.
 One is the idea that our whole life should be seen as an ongoing project or journey of ethical self-development.
-The other that, on this journey, we can take forward our own development by reflecting on the good qualities and way of life of the people who mean most to us.
-In the morning text quoted above, Marcus thinks about what he learnt from Maximus, an older family friend who was a leading politician with deep philosophical interests.
-He focuses on Maximus' integrity of character, his emotional balance, and his genuineness and ease in dealing with other people - all qualities valued by Stoicism whose basis will become clear in the coming week.
+The other is that, on this journey, we can improve our own development by reflecting on the good qualities and ways of life of the people who mean most to us.

+The word "philosophy" literally means "love of wisdom".
+The Stoics can be viewed as taking this quite literally.
+Wisdom is the central virtue of Stoicism and the Stoics love virtue, in themselves and others, above all else.
+In the morning text quoted above, Marcus thinks about what he learnt about wisdom and virtue from Maximus, an older family friend who was a leading politician with deep philosophical interests.
+He focuses on Maximus' integrity of character, his emotional balance, his genuineness and ease in dealing with other people - all qualities valued by Stoicism whose basis will become clear in the coming week.

 An important feature of Stoic theory lies behind Book 1 of Marcus' Meditations.
-It is the idea that human life, if lived properly, is an ongoing project or journey directed towards the best possible human condition, that of wisdom.
-There are two strands to this journey, one is individual, the other social.
-At an individual level we can learn to move from an instinctive desire for such things as self-preservation, health and property towards wanting to live in the best possible way.
-For the Stoics this means living according to the virtues, virtues such as wisdom, justice, moderation or self-control and courage.
-The culmination of this strand is recognising that virtue is the only thing that is fundamentally of value and the only real basis for happiness.
+It is the idea that human life, if lived properly, is an ongoing project or journey directed towards the best possible human condition: that of wisdom.
+There are two strands to this journey: one is individual and the other social.
+At an individual level we can learn to move from an instinctive desire for such things as self-preservation, health, and property, towards wanting to live in the best possible way.
+For the Stoics, this means living according to the virtues of wisdom, justice, moderation, and courage.
+The culmination of this strand is recognising that virtue is the only thing that is fundamentally of value and the only real basis for happiness and fulfilment.
 The second strand concerns our relations to other people.
-The Stoics thought that human beings and other animals are instinctively drawn to care for others of their kind - most obviously to care for their children.
-However, as human beings develop we deepen and extend this instinct of care, forming lasting family and community commitments and coming to recognise that all human beings akin, our "brothers" and "sisters", because they are, like us, rational creatures capable of ethical development.
+The Stoics thought that human beings and other animals are instinctively drawn to care for others of their kind; most obviously to love and care for their children.
+However, as human beings develop we deepen and extend this instinct of care, forming lasting family and community commitments and coming to recognise that all human beings are our "brothers" and "sisters", since they are, like us, rational creatures capable of ethical development.

-The Stoics also thought that these two strands of development go hand in hand and support each other; and that all individuals are capable of developing in this way, regardless of their inborn characters and social background.
-However, this progress does not just happen automatically; you need to work at it, otherwise it can go badly wrong.
+The Stoics also thought that these two strands of development go hand in hand and support each other.
+All individuals are capable of developing in this way, regardless of their inborn characters and social background.
+However, this progress does not just happen automatically.
+You need to work at it, otherwise it can go very wrong.
 Marcus uses his regular note-taking and reflection (The Meditations) to help this process of development, which he often describes as his real 'job' or 'work' as a human being (for instance, in tomorrow's morning text for reflection).
-In Book 1 he thinks about his whole life from early childhood till his late 50s as a cycle of development, and reflects on the ethical qualities whose value he has learnt to recognise, and the way that his relationships with other people have helped him to do this.
+In Book 1 he thinks about his whole life from early childhood until his late 50s as a cycle of development and reflects on the ethical qualities whose value he has learnt to recognise, as well as the way that his relationships with other people have helped him to do this.